 Finally, add washed rice and gently mix.

-Close the pot with a lid and simmer for 8-10 minutes or until rice cooks well.
+Close the pot with a lid and simmer for 8-10 minutes or until the rice cooks well.

 Switch the heat off, take the lid off the pot and let it sit for 5-10 minutes.